PhanHuyThong/Image-Reconstruction-by-CNN-based-PGD/README.md

 ## Running the tests

-The clean data provided here (in train_target, test_target folders) consists of 200 training images, 20 testing images, each has 1 channel, 320x320 grayscale pixels.
-Each image was generated from Matlab phantom function with the parameter E obtained from the Modified Shepp-Logan Head Phantom Image, then add some variations by letting E = E + 0.01*randn(10,6).
+The clean data provided here (in *train_target*, *test_target* folders) consists of 200 training images, 20 testing images, each has 1 channel, 320x320 grayscale pixels.
+Each image was generated from Matlab phantom function with the parameter E obtained from the Modified Shepp-Logan Head Phantom Image, then add some variations by letting E = E + 0.01 * randn(10,6).
 The measurement operator H is 5x5 convolution with uniform weight = 1/25.
 The noisy/blurred input to be reconstructed is obtained from HT(H(.))

-In Linux command lines or Windows Shell, go inside the folder code, then type:
+In Linux command lines or Windows Shell, go inside the folder *code*, then type:

 ```
 python main.py ../data/reconstruct.cfg